Frederick Warne & Co.: Observer's Books

 From 1937 to 2003, Warne published small, pocket-sized books, which considered many subjects.
 The aim of these books were to interest the observer known as the Observer's books.
 These books were intended for children.

 For the dedicated collector this could be a lifetime's work as there are over 800 variations, some of which are now very rare.
 The values of the books can vary from 50p to hundreds of pounds.
 They all include a variety of topics, which include hobbies, art, history, wildlife and many others.The earlier books were printed with paper dust covers up until 1969.
 These were good for printing but were not very practical because they were very delicate and were easy to rip and stain.
 From 1970, the covers were protected with a glossy coating.
 This helped the dust covers protection.
 These types are often referred to as Glossies.
-From the late 1970s, Warne decided to laminate the covers to the actual books, so the books were highly protected as they didn't really have any covers.
+From the late 1970s, Warne decided to laminate the covers to the actual books, so the books were highly protected as they did not really have any covers.
 The dust covers from 1937 to 1970 had designs that were colourful and attractive as each one had its own unique colouring of squiggly lines at the top.
 In 1971, Warne decided to refurbish its books with a more formal dust jacket.
 These were good but it lost the charm that the original covers had had.
 The first Observer guide was published in 1937, and was on the subject of British Birds.
 This is now very rare, and a mint copy with a dust cover is worth hundreds of pounds.
 The same year, Warne published a second book, on British Wild Flowers, a mint copy of this book is worth around £220.

 By 1941, Warne had published the first six Observer's books.
 In 1942, a special edition book was brought out on Airplanes.
 This book had no number in the series, as it was bought out to help people spot enemy planes during World War 2.
 It was printed again in 1943 and in 1945.
 When Warne was acquired by Penguin books in 1983, Warne bought out new editions of the Observer's books.
 These were slightly bigger than the earlier editions and were in paperback, not hardback.
 The same year Penguin started printing their own, more up to date Observer's books.
 These again were slightly larger than the originals but were hardbacks.
-Like the later original Observer's books, The dust cover was laminated to the actual book.
-There were two types of the penguin Observer's books, Bloomsbury Observer's, and Claremont Observer's, (of which there were only 12 different editions).
+Like the later original Observers books, the dust cover was laminated to the actual book.
+There were two types of the Penguin Observers books, Bloomsbury Observers, and Claremont Observers, (of which there were only 12 different editions).

+Book series

+Aunt Louisa series

+The author of the titles in these series was Aunt Louisa, the pen name of Laura Valentine.